 Best Credit Unions for Car Loans

-Credit unions accounted for $369.8 billion in auto loans in 2017.
+Credit unions accounted for $375.1 billion in auto loans at the close of 2019.

 These days, it makes great financial sense to consider a credit union when you are shopping around for an auto loan.
 Whether you're looking to refinance your existing loan to lower your interest rate or monthly payment, or you're shopping loan rates for a new or used vehicle, credit unions can be a great place to look.

-Many people would rather skip financing at the dealership so they can walk into a car negotiation with their own financing already in place.
 To fully understand whether a credit union loan can work for you, it's useful to see how credit union car loans stack up against getting a loan from a bank.

-Best Credit Unions For Car Loans
+Best Credit Unions for Auto Loans

 Alliant Federal Credit Union